Platform9-Community/backup/velero/README.md

-# Data migration using S3 and velero from Platform9 Managed Kubernetes (PMK) to another PMK cluster.
+# Data migration using velero from Platform9 Managed Kubernetes (PMK) to another Platform9 Managed Kubernetes (PMK) cluster.

 Here we are going to backup Jenkins using velero from a PMK 4.3 cluster and restore it to second PMK cluster using velero's restic file level backup feature.
 This typically depicts a cloud to cloud migration scenario for an kubernetes application with its persistent volume data.